Pooriadf/audiototext/README.md

-# AudioToText Transcription and Summarization Tool
+# AudioToText — Batch transcription (no summarization)

-A Python tool that transcribes audio files to text and generates summaries in multiple languages using Google Speech Recognition and Google's Gemini AI.
-Perfect for students and professionals who want to convert their lecture recordings, course materials, or meetings into organized text summaries.

-## Perfect for Course Note-Taking!

-🎓 **Ideal for Students and Educators:**
-- Convert lecture recordings into searchable text
-- Get concise summaries of long lectures
-- Support for multiple languages (great for language courses!)
-- Organize key points automatically
-- Save time on manual note-taking
-- Review materials efficiently with AI-generated summaries

-💡 **Pro Tip:** Record your lectures (with permission), run them through AudioToText, and get both a full transcript and a structured summary to enhance your study materials!
+AudioToText converts audio files into text.
+The current version focuses on reliable batch transcription (place audio files in the `audio/` folder) and saves one `.txt` transcript per audio file.
+It uses Google Speech recognition (via the SpeechRecognition package) and FFmpeg (via pydub) for conversion and preprocessing.

+This repository previously included automatic Gemini summarization; the codebase has since been refactored to remove automatic summarization and to provide a faster, more robust batch-transcription workflow.

+## Why use this

+- Great for course note-taking: drop lecture recordings in `audio/` and get clean transcripts
+- Batch processing: transcribe multiple files without manual input
+- Parallel chunk processing for speed (processes chunks of a file concurrently)
+- Persian support (fa-IR) plus many other languages

-## Features
+## Key Features

-- Multi-language audio transcription
+- Batch-processing: put audio files into the `audio/` folder and run the script
+- Parallel chunk transcription inside each file (configurable via `MAX_WORKERS`)
-- Automatic audio format conversion (supports MP3, M4A, WAV, etc.)
+- Supports common audio formats: MP3, M4A, WAV, FLAC, OGG, WMA
-- Smart audio preprocessing (normalization, mono conversion, resampling)
-- Chunk-based processing for long audio files
-- Language-native summarization
-- Support for 8 different languages
+- Language override via CLI or environment variable (see Usage)

-## Supported Languages
+## Supported Languages (examples)

 - French (fr-FR)
 - English (en-US)